Kerrmunism/sheetBot/README.md

 <h3>Haikai</h3>
 - Giving graphic design advice for some of the charts.
 <h3>Takathedinosaur</h3>
 - Making the excellent TakaTheBot and keeping me motivated to keep going.
-Also some minor bug reporting.
+Also helped write one of the branches for this GitHub!
 <h3>Firenight Souls, LHayabuza, Sedaji, dan63047, cmdingo</h3>
 - Beta testing for this build of the bot.
 <h3>Tronsi</h3>